Author of children's literature ~ Champion of young readers and writers

 Lizzie Flying Solo

 Lizzie Flying Solo is the story of a recently homeless girl who loves a pony she can’t have.
 After Lizzie’s father is jailed for a white collar crime, Lizzie and Mom are forced to leave their home and move into Good Hope: A Place for Families in Transition.
 Lizzie tries to isolate herself at the new school so she can keep the truth about her Dad a secret.
 But one day, Lizzie goes down a different path on her way to the library and discovers a horse farm on the other side of the woods.
-Initially, she is content to spy on the horses and watch her classmates learn how to ride from a secret hiding place.
-But when a frightened new pony arrives, Lizzie knows instantly she and the rogue pony she names Fire are kindred spirits.
+Initially, she is content to spy on the horses and watch her classmates ride from a secret hiding place.
+But when a frightened new pony arrives, Lizzie knows instantly she and Fire are kindred spirits.
 Regardless of her circumstances, she must find a way to make him hers, even if it means opening up to the people at Birchwood Stables.
 With the help of a new friend named Bryce, and a riding instructor named Kennedy, Lizzie becomes a working student at the stables and begins to learn to trust again while discovering the power she holds in her own hear, and her ability to take control of her life and the things that really matter.

 Lizzie Flying Solo will be published in the United States and the U.K. on April 16, 2019.